-A package of dried spit peas, which can be found at any supermarket, is the base for this soup, along with adding a red onion, carrot, vegetable broth and a few sprigs of fresh thyme.
+One package of green colored dried split peas, which can be found at any supermarket, is the base for this soup, along with adding in some red onion, carrot, vegetable broth and a few sprigs of fresh thyme.

-Try this recipe and try some of our other favorite soups we posted early on.
+Plus, you may want to try some of our older creamy soups we posted early on.

 - 1 large carrot -chopped